Cat6498/painterseye/timelog.md

 * *6 hours* Finished refactoring, some bug fixing in the map generation and weight distribution, added function to automatically download and unzip the checkpoints for the models (directly from the original models), did a bit of restructuring of the project folder and worked on git documentation

-### 5 Jan 2022

-* *3 hours* Started writing documentation for the readme and processing images for evaluation

 <br />